minemeraj/arriving/Driving/README.txt

     cardefault3D_[num_car] which define the object mesh car_texture_t[num_car].gif which define the cubic texture for the object

-    every mesh files is composed by two lines:
+    every mesh files is composed by the lines:

-    a) P=the sequence of vertices in the format (separated by "_")
+    a) v=vertex in the format  (values separated by " ")

-     x0,y0,z0_x1,y1,y2_...  =P[i=0,1...]
+    v=x0 y0 z0

+    b) vt= vertex texture coordinate  (values separated by " ")

+    vt=x0 y0

-    b) L=the sequence of convex polygons composing the object in the format
+    c) f=face (polygon) composing the object in the format  (values separated by " ")

-    [DATA]I00,I01,I02_I10,II2,I13,II4_...
+    f=[DATA] I0/VT0 I1/VT1

     the [DATA] parts contains infos about the cubic face to use in texturing.

-    the "_" separates different polygon sequences, where Iij is the index of the j vertex of the i polygon , i.e. the point P[Iij] is the i vertex of the j polygon.
+    Ii is the i vertex of the polygon, VTi is the i vertex texture coordinate index.

     ******** CUBIC TEXTURE